anujb/Xamarin.BindingSample/doc/README.md

 A "fat" or multi-architecture library is a compiled binary that is usable on multiple targets, for example: armv6, armv7, i386 (simulator).
 In this sample we illustrate how to create a universal binary in two ways:

+## Using ```lipo```

+Once we have built our library against the desired architectures we can create the universal binary via ```lipo```.
+This will create a "universal" file from the architecture specific inputs we have provided.
+For instance:

+	lipo -create libXMBindingLibrarySample-armv7.a libXMBindingLibrarySample-armv6.a libXMBindingLibrarySample-i386.a -output libXMBindingLibrarySampleUniversal.a

-1. Compiling the Xcode project using XBuild for each architecture, then executing ```lipo``` to create a "universal" file from the architecture specific inputs.
-For instance, in our make script we have ```lipo -create -output $@ $^``` which will take the libraries compiled for armv6, armv7, and i386 and output them to the current directory.
+ Similarly, in our Makefile script we have ```lipo -create -output $@ $^``` which will take the libraries compiled for armv6, armv7, and i386 using xbuild and output them to the current directory with the name of our build target.

+## Using Xcode

-2. Creating a separate ```Build Target``` in our Xcode project that execute a post build ```Run Script``` to output a "universal" file.
-This Run Script is available in the "Post-Build Run Script" group of our Xcode project.
+In our Xcode project we have created a separate ```Build Target``` that will execute a post build ```Run Script``` to output a "universal" file.

 ![screenshot](http://i.imgur.com/6SIsx.png "Build Target - Run Script")

+This Run Script is also available for reference in the "Post-Build Run Script" group of the Xcode project.